idanpa/whereismytime/README.md

 pip install wmt
 ```

 On first usage you will be asked to configure your setup.
-Supported configuration are using local .csv file or hosting it automatically on OneDrive.
+Supported configuration are using local sqlite database file or hosting it automatically on OneDrive.

 ## Usage